Roman Dolidze: Early career

-Dolidze made his MMA debut in 2016, where he was fighting out of Odessa, Ukraine.
-After winning his debut fight against Alexander Kovbel, Dolidze would go on to amass a 4-0 record in the Ukrainian circuit, before being given the chance to fight Eder de Souza for the vacant WWFC Light Heavyweight title.
+Dolidze made his MMA debut in 2016, where he was fighting out of Odesa, Ukraine.
+After winning his debut fight against Alexander Kovbel, Dolidze would go on to amass a 4–0 record in the Ukrainian circuit, before being given the chance to fight Eder de Souza for the vacant WWFC Light Heavyweight title.
 He beat de Souza by a second-round knockout.
 He was scheduled to defend his title against Michał Pasternak at WWFC 13.
 Dolidze beat Pasternak by a third-round knockout.